NVIDIA/libcudacxx/docs/extended_api/synchronization_primitives/pipeline/destructor.md

 ```

 Destructs the pipeline.
-Calls [`cuda::pipeline::quit`] if it was not called by the current thread.
+Calls [`cuda::pipeline::quit`] if it was not called by the current thread and
+  destructs the pipeline.

 [`cuda::pipeline::quit`]: ./quit.md